ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 While these concepts seem strange and esoteric, and while they take time to learn and understand, they aren't ultimately difficult.

-This post isn't about them, though, or how to learn or use them.
+This post isn't about learning them, though, or what they are.
 This post is about what happens *after you learn them*.

 Can functional patterns creep into imperative code?
 Most certainly.
 In